EntityProcess/bbeval/README.md

-# BbEval
+# BbEval (Deprecated)

+**This project has been rebranded as [AgentEvo](https://github.com/EntityProcess/agentevo) and is no longer maintained.
+Please use AgentEvo for new evaluations.**

-A lightweight black-box agent evaluator using YAML specifications to score task completion.
+BbEval is a lightweight black-box agent evaluator using YAML specifications to score task completion.

 ## Installation and Setup